Halszka Wasilewska (soldier): World War I

-After the outbreak of the First World War, she served in the medical corps of the Polish Legion Brigade in Jabłonkowo, in Kęty, Galicia and in Vienna.
+After the outbreak of the First World War, Wasilewska served in the medical corps of the Polish Legion Brigade in Jabłonkowo, in Kęty, Galicia and in Vienna.
 In 1918 she was a courier for the 2nd command of the Polish Military Organisation (Komenda Naczelna 2 Polskiej Organizacji Wojskowej) in Kraków.
 Dressed as a man, she took part in the defence of Lwów as a communications officer of company 5 of the Legions.
 She was one of three women, dressed as men, who were "embedded" in the artillery forces of Poland; the other two were Maria Wittek, later commander of women's land forces who advanced to Brigadier general and Major Wanda "Kazik" Gertz, a highly decorated officer for her valour.
 Piłsudski was keen that women should play their part in the military.
 All three were sent for officer training alongside their male counterparts to Komorowo.
 Subsequently, she fought against Ukrainian forces as commander of the communications patrol.
-A serious lung illness prevented her fighting actively against the Bolsheviks.
+A serious lung illness prevented her fighting physically against the Bolsheviks.

 After hostilities ended she was one of the regional organisers of the PWK - Przysposobienie Wojskowe Kobiet (Female Military Training).
 1928-1934 saw her as the commander of the Lwów PWK and simultaneously, as manager of the Polish forces' physical training for Lwów.
 In September 1939 she was chief of the Women's Battalion of auxiliary forces for the Lwów National Defence Brigade.

 World War II

+In September 1939 Wasilewska commanded a women's battalion in the defence of Lwów, supported by Maria Wittek, until Lwów's capitulation to the Soviet Red Army.
 In October 1939 she was sworn into the underground forces in Lwów.
-She led a women's battalion in the defence of Lwów, supported by Maria Wittek.
-That same month, after the city fell to the Germans, she became head of the training Centre of the Polish Women's underground forces in Warsaw.
+Later that month she became head of the training Centre of the Polish Women's underground forces in Warsaw.
 In 1941 she was head of women's underground forces training in Warsaw.
 She was arrested early in 1943 by the Gestapo and imprisoned in the Pawiak prison.
 On 3 April 1943 she was transferred to Ravensbrűck concentration camp.
 After Liberation, in May 1945 she was sent to Sweden for medical treatment.
 She later assumed command of the 2nd Battalion of the Women's Army Service in Meppen, Germany with the 1st Armoured Division headed by General Maczek.
 She arrived in the United Kingdom with her regiment where it was demobilised.